 - Ariel Wittenberg, E&E News , @arielwittenberg: One of the most important outlets in the D.C. market, E&E News has carved out a space with its reporting on energy and environment policy and trends.
 Wittenberg is the water reporter for E&E News’ Greenwire, covering everything from water pollution to drought to infrastructure policy.
 E&E News does have a paywall, but it’s worth it.
 A must read: Will Biden leverage Medicare to tackle climate change?

 RH Strategic is a Seattle and D.C.-based communications firm with a nationwide presence and additional global reach via membership in the Worldcom Public Relations Group.
-We provide strategic public relations for innovators in the technology, government, healthcare and energy markets.
+We provide strategic public relations for innovators in the technology, government, and healthcare markets.